How To Request An Interpreter:

 Interactions at the store, bank or financial institution, veterinarian, car service, food bank, tax preparer, or in other public spaces where crucial information is needed and VRI or other remote Interpreter Apps are not available.

 Please note that currently, reliably accurate live captioning is not readily available.
-However, Fingers Crossed Interpreting is working diligently with CymaSpace and their community partners to develop ways to bring live captioning services to the public for these and other situations.
+However, Fingers Crossed Interpreting is working diligently with community partners to develop ways to bring live captioning services to the public for these and other situations.
 We apologize for the gap in total access and appreciate your patience while options are being explored.

 Page Background Image Description - Blue tinted picture of performer and Interpreter at ICE Building in Portland, OR.
 The interpreter is pictured from below with hands in the air, tarps behind them, and a building in the background behind the performer who is singing into a microphone and wearing a low hat.